 - Cook on low for 8-10 hours.

-That’s it!
-Your pork bites will not only be tasty but super tender.
-Enjoy them with traditional BBQ foods such as potato salad, corn on the cob, corn bread, and other favorites.
+That’s the recipe!
+Your favorite pork ribs serving will not only be delicious but super tender.
+Enjoy the nutrition with traditional BBQ foods such as potato salad, corn on the cob, cornbread, and other favorites.
 These keep well so whatever you do not finish you can easily refrigerate until later.
-Children will enjoy these easy to eat bites, and adults will enjoy the fact that they can enjoy the taste of a BBQ without all of the work.
-Give these easy Crock Pot Pork Bites a try and you won’t look at BBQ ribs the same way again!
+Children will enjoy these easy to eat ribs, and adults will enjoy the fact that they can enjoy the taste of a BBQ without all of the work.
+Give these easy Crock Pot Pork Rib servings a try and you won’t look at BBQ ribs the same way again!
 Everyone will enjoy the ribs.
 The fat will leave their lips shining.
 They also have a good amount of calories.

-If you wish, you can always add a little extra zest such as hot peppers to your recipe.
+If you wish, you can always add a little extra zest such as hot peppers to style your pork ribs recipes.
 The choice is up to you as far as how much you want to amp up the heat.